 (506) Purchases of standard financial information by qualifying international investment management companies.
-The purchase of standard financial information by a qualifying international investment management company, or persons affiliated with a qualifying international investment management company, is exempt from retail sales and use tax.
-RCW 82.08.207 and 82.12.207.
+Effective October 1, 2013, the purchase of standard financial information by a qualifying international investment management company is exempt from retail sales tax.
 The exemption applies regardless of whether the standard financial information is provided in a tangible format or on a tangible storage medium or as a digital product transferred electronically.
-This retail sales and use tax exemption expires July 1, 2031.
+This sales and use tax exemption expires July 1, 2021.